Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Hadrosaurus (MPMM).md

 aliases: ["Hadrosaurus"]
 ---
 # Hadrosaurus
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-96, Volo's Guide to Monsters p.
-140*
+96*

 A hadrosaurus is a semi-quadrupedal herbivore with bony head crests.
 If raised from a hatchling, it can be trained to carry a rider.